Spikxzy/COM-Calculator-.NET-6-and-.NET-Framework-4.7.2/README.md

 ## Calculator Client

 The Excel workbook contains a COM client written in VBA.
 This client has buttons which execute the basic functionality that the calculator supports ('Addition', 'TriggerAdditionEvent').
+To enable the COM components in Excel open the VBA developter tab and under 'Tools -> References' select either 'COMCalculatorFrameworkVersion' to use the .NET Framework version of the calculator or 'COM Calculator .NET 6 Version' for the .NET 6 version of the calculator.
+Do not add both references at the same time since the naming of the COM classes is the same.